James H. Weingarten

 Prior to joining Milbank, James served as Chief Trial Counsel at the Federal Trade Commission.
 He held various other positions at the FTC after joining the agency in 2017.
 In those roles, he investigated and litigated significant merger and non-merger matters on behalf of the government.
 He litigated with state attorneys general and coordinated with foreign regulators.
 These experiences equip him not only to litigate on behalf of clients, but also to advise them on government merger and business practice investigations.

-Before joining the FTC, James spent eight years as a litigation associate at Williams & Connolly LLP.
+Before joining the FTC, he spent eight years as a litigation associate at Williams & Connolly LLP.

 James graduated from Harvard Law School, magna cum laude, in 2007, and from Yale College, magna cum laude, in 2001.
 After law school, he clerked with Judge Danny Boggs on the US Court of Appeals for the Sixth Circuit.